eriknyquist/bfi/README.rst

 This is a python-based interpreter for the
-`Brainfuck <https://en.wikipedia.org/wiki/Brainfuck>`_ esoteric programming language.
-It has several features which make it easier to use in a genetic programming algorithm that evolves Brainfuck code.
+`Brainfuck <https://en.wikipedia.org/wiki/Brainfuck>`_ esoteric programming language. ``bfi`` is significantly faster than the other plain-python BF interpreter that can be found here on PyPi; it completes the mandelbrot fractal viewer program (bfi/examples/mandel.b) in about 35 mins, vs. the PyBF package which takes over 2 hours to complete the same program (hey, I did my best, but it's still Brainfuck implemented in Python.
+It's gonna be slow!)

+Some minor extra features;

-* Allows a maximum run-time to be set, preventing infinite loops
+* Allows a maximum run-time to be set, preventing infinite loops (useful for auto-generated brainfuck code)
 * stdin data can optionally be passed to the Brainfuck program as a string parameter when invoking the interpreter method, and stdout data from the Brainfuck program can optionally be buffered and returned as a string

-Check out `BrainfuckIntern <https://github.com/eriknyquist/BrainfuckIntern>`_, a Python program that writes Brainfuck programs, using this very Brainfuck interpreter to provide information for a useful fitness evaluation on generated Brainfuck programs
+Check out `BrainfuckIntern <https://github.com/eriknyquist/BrainfuckIntern>`_, an implementation of a genetic algorithm that writes Brainfuck programs, using ``bfi`` to provide information for a useful fitness evaluation on generated Brainfuck programs

 Implementation details